 Over the past few years (and even months), corporate interest in the renewable energy and related transactions market has exploded in the United States.
-Corporate entities, including retailers, manufacturers and technology companies are either entering the renewable energy arena for the first time or significantly bolstering their current positions.
-At one end of the spectrum, there is an active market in the US for RECs, which allow corporates to offset their use of conventional power sources through a contractual instrument, without purchasing power from renewable energy projects.
+Over 100 of the country's largest corporations have pledged to source 100 per cent of their electricity from renewable energy under the 'RE100' initiative.
+Carrying out these policies, corporate entities, including retailers, manufacturers and technology companies, are either entering the renewable energy arena for the first time or significantly bolstering their current positions.
+At one end of the spectrum, there is an active market in the US for voluntary RECs, which allow corporates to offset their use of conventional power sources through a contractual instrument, without directly purchasing power from renewable energy projects.
 At the other end of the spectrum, corporate entities have the ability to host renewable energy projects.
 Such inside-the-fence projects are generally permitted in the US and, at a high level, have the benefit of less third-party regulation and allow corporate entities to directly obtain the benefits of the renewable energy (environmental, publicity, tax credits, etc).
 There are many other structures in the market, including bilateral power purchase agreements (where corporate entities in deregulated markets are able to purchase directly from renewable energy project owners) and green tariff programmes (where corporate entities can purchase renewable energy and related attributes directly from their local electric utility).
-In each instance, the business objectives of the corporate entities along with the laws and regulations of local energy markets and state laws dictate the options available for a particular private company.
+In each instance, the business objectives of the corporate entities, along with the laws and regulations of local energy markets and state laws, dictate the options available for a particular private company.
 A growing list of brokers are available to help these corporate entities participate in such transactions, including matching corporations with project developers.